po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

   * The application works without an internet connection.

-  * Automatically saves on when the DOM window is unfocused.
+  * Automatically saves when the DOM window is unfocused.

   * Bundled with webpack.